 Crowns are also used to top dental implants and anchor dental bridges.
 Traditional bridges are constructed from two crowns bookending an artificial tooth.
 If you have a gap left by a missing tooth (or teeth), the natural teeth surrounding the gap will be crowned and the artificial tooth will fill the gap.

 Finally, if you need a root canal, a crown will be placed over the affected tooth to protect it from further damage.

 Placing a Dental Crown

 Traditional dental crowns require two or more visits for design and delivery.

-At the first visit, Dr. Green must remove a small amount of natural tooth structure (including any decay) to make room to fit the crown over the surface of the tooth.
+At the first visit, Dr. Kennedy must remove a small amount of natural tooth structure (including any decay) to make room to fit the crown over the surface of the tooth.
 Impressions will be made of the affected tooth and used to design the crown so it fits snugly.
-Dr. Green can place a provisional crown over the prepared tooth to protect it while the definitive restoration is being constructed.
+Dr. Kennedy can place a provisional crown over the prepared tooth to protect it while the definitive restoration is being constructed.

 Once the dental laboratory has fabricated the custom crown, the second visit takes place.
-Dr. Green removes the temporary crown and positions the definitive crown over the affected tooth.
+Dr. Kennedy removes the temporary crown and positions the definitive crown over the affected tooth.
 He checks its fit as well as the bite.
 Finally, he bonds or cements the dental crown into place and finishes by polishing it.

 A crown can last for many, many years, depending on the material, where in the mouth it is placed and how you maintain your crown.
-Dr. Green will provide you with detailed instructions for caring for your new crown and preventing any damage.
+Dr. Kennedy will provide you with detailed instructions for caring for your new crown and preventing any damage.
 With the proper care, you can enjoy your crown for years to come.

 Learn More about Dental Crowns